Runsolar/motodriver/README.md

 ```
 ## Motors rotation
 The **MotoDriver** class can drive each motor individually or drive them as a group.
 After initialization the all motors are in the zero group.
 Any of the motors can be transferred to another group.
-To do this, you need to call the method **MotorToGroup**. Метод вызывается следующим образом.
+To do this, you need to call the method **MotorToGroup**.
+The method is called as follows.

 ```
 MotorToGroup(motorId, groupId);